Preview: Incorporating movement into your homeschool day improves your child’s ability to focus. Here are three to incorporate more movement.

 There was a stack of books sitting next to me on the driveway.
 We had just finished reading Aesop’s Fables, and I told my daughters to play for ten minutes.
 I set the timer and got up to stretch as well.

 This was the routine for most of our homeschool days for our first four years.
 We completed two lessons (a reading and an activity), then took a 10-minute break for them to run and play.
 Even when my oldest was in third grade, we reverted to this schedule when she found it difficult to focus or took our lessons to the park.

 Incorporating movement into your homeschool day has many benefits, including improving your child’s ability to focus.
 (Read about more the benefits of movement.)
 Even adults need to get up to walk around or stretch after a period of focused work.

 Here are three of our favorite ways to incorporate movement into our homeschool day.

-1. 10-Minute Breaks
+1. Take 10-Minute Breaks.

 Don’t assume this technique is only for young students.
-Older students also benefit from an occasional day of 10-minute break activities, although you may need to set some boundaries to encourage them to move.
+Older students also benefit from an occasional day of 10-minute break activities, although you may need to set boundaries to encourage them to move.

 - Practice a skill from Physical Education for Children at Home by Diane Taylor